 Jan 18, Right to Life March and Spaghetti Dinner at the Clinton County Courthouse and St. Colubmbkille Church (Wilmington, OH).
 Fundraiser for St. Colmbkille youth attending the March for Life in Washington, DC, and other pro-life events.
 Walk around the Courthouse from 5 – 6 pm; spaghetti dinner served from 5 – 7:30 pm.
 Tickets $8/person, $28/family of four, $35 family of five or more; no charge for children 5 and under.
 For information call (937) 382-2236.

 For more Catholic events, see our Events page.

-Please share this story!
-To get local Catholic news, features and photos every day in your inbox, subscribe in the box at the top of every page or send an email request to TheCatholicBeat@gmail.com.
+If you’ve enjoyed this story, please share it.
+To get local Catholic news, features and photos every day in your inbox, subscribe in the box at the top of every page or send a request to TheCatholicBeat@gmail.com.